Ahmedabad: Sports

-Sabarmati Marathon has been organised every year in December–January since 2011; it has categories like a full and half-marathon, a 7 km dream run, a 5 km run for the visually disabled, and a 5 km wheelchair run.
-In 2007, Ahmedabad hosted the 51st national level shooting games.
-The 2016 Kabaddi World Cup was held in Ahmedabad at The Arena by Transtadia (a renovated Kankaria football ground).
-Geet Sethi, a five-time winner of the World Professional Billiards Championship and a recipient of India's highest sporting award, the Rajiv Gandhi Khel Ratna, was raised in Ahmedabad.
+The Sabarmati Marathon has been held annually since 2011; its categories include full and half marathons, a 7 km "dream run", a 5 km run for the visually disabled, and a 5 km wheelchair run.
+In 2007, Ahmedabad hosted the 51st national-level shooting games.
+The 2016 Kabaddi World Cup was held at The Arena by Transtadia (a renovated Kankaria football ground).
+Geet Sethi, a five-time winner of the World Professional Billiards Championship and a recipient of India's highest sporting award, the Rajiv Gandhi Khel Ratna, was raised in the city.

-The Adani Ahmedabad Marathon has been organised by the Adani Group every year since 2017; it attracted 8,000 participants in its first edition and also hosted its first virtual marathon in 2020 in compliance with COVID-19 guidelines.
-In addition, the city is slated to host the 2030 Commonwealth Games.
+The Adani Ahmedabad Marathon has been organised annually by the Adani Group since 2017.
+The inaugural event attracted 8,000 participants and the 2020 event was held virtually in compliance with COVID-19 guidelines.

-Olympic aspirations

-Ahmedabad has been identified as a potential host city for the 2036 Summer Olympics.
+In the 2020s, Ahmedabad has been proposed as India's host city for the 2036 Summer Olympics and other multi-sport events.
 The Gujarat government has identified 33 sites in and around Ahmedabad for the development of infrastructure to support the Olympic bid.
-The city's bid is also being shaped with international expertise, including Australian consultants.
-A Special Purpose Vehicle (SPV) is being set up by the Gujarat government to manage Ahmedabad's bid for the games.
-The fate of the Sardar Vallabhbhai Patel Stadium and the Veer Savarkar Sports Complex is under consideration as part of the city's preparation for the Olympics.
+The bid is being developed with international experts, including consultants from Australia.
+The Gujarat government is setting up a Special Purpose Vehicle (SPV) to manage the bid.
+Ahead of the city's staging of the 2030 Commonwealth Games, the Veer Savarkar Sports Complex in Naranpura and the planned Sardar Vallabhbhai Patel Sports Enclave in Motera are slated to host events.